yurii-bel/hesitative_frog_2d/README.md

 ### Camera controller

-The method is implemented in the "CameraController" script.
+The method is implemented in the class of "CameraController" script.
 The update function which is responsible for positioning of a camera is shown below:

 ```
 public class CameraController : MonoBehaviour